anttisalonen/progbook/rst/sw.rst

 What is software?
 -----------------

+  Talk is cheap.
+Show me the code.

+  -- Linus Torvalds

 Software is code that tells computer hardware what to do.

 To get started, let's write a very simple software program.